 Welcome to the International School of Riga!
-We are delighted to have you and your child(ren) as part of our school community.
-As we begin our year together, on behalf of our staff and the Senior Leadership Team, Emily Buckland, Diploma Programme Coordinator; Heath Capello, Secondary Principal, Kristine Daktere, Operations Director; Emily Johnson, Secondary Assistant Principal, Ginta Karklina, Primary Years Programme Coordinator, Duong Mai, IGCSE Coordinator, and College Counselor, and Tony Rialland, Child Protection Officer, I want to express our excitement and commitment to providing an incredible educational experience for every student, from Preschool to Grade 12.
+We are all delighted to have you and your child(ren) as part of our beautiful school community for the 2024-25 school year.
+As we begin our year together, on behalf of our School Council, the staff, and the Leadership Team, Emily Buckland, Diploma Programme Coordinator; Heath Capello, Secondary Principal; Fraser Carver, Secondary Assistant Principal; Anna Cottrell, Primary Principal; Michael Curpek, University Counselor, Kristine Daktere, Operations Director, Ginta Karklina, Primary Years Programme Coordinator, and Tony Rialland, Child Protection Officer, I want to express our excitement and commitment to providing an incredible educational experience for every student, from Preschool to Grade 12.

 We understand the trust you place in us as educators, and we want to assure you that the entire ISR team is dedicated to supporting you and your child throughout their journey with us.
-Our focus is on creating a solid foundation for learning at every grade level, achieved through authentic experiences and inquiry-based approaches.
-We believe in instilling a genuine passion for knowledge that will serve your child well beyond their time at ISR.

-We recognize and appreciate the uniqueness of each individual child.
-Our approach to education is not only about academic growth but also about tending to their social and emotional well-being.
+Our focus is on creating a solid foundation for learning at each grade level, which is achieved through authentic learning experiences, inquiry-based approaches, concept-based instruction, and meaningful assessment practices.
+We believe that students should have choice and agency in their learning, instilling a genuine passion for knowledge that will serve your child well beyond their time with us at ISR.
+As we recognize and appreciate the uniqueness of each individual child, our approach to education is not only about academic growth but also about promoting their social and emotional well-being.
 We aim to create an environment where every student feels seen, heard, and valued, fostering a sense of belonging within our community.

 This handbook has been thoughtfully prepared as an introduction to our school and its policies.
-We kindly ask that you take the time to familiarize yourself with its contents before the start of the new academic year.
+Please take the time to familiarize yourself with its contents before the start of the new academic year.

 Please keep it for future reference as needed.
-If you have any questions or need further information, please don't hesitate to reach out to us.
+If you have any questions or need further information, please don't hesitate to contact us.